City BuddyCityBuddy

 Observation DeckTourist AttractionPoint of InterestEstablishment

-Incredible panoramic harbor views from futuristic towers await.
-Step onto glass floors and see the city sparkle from above.
+Amazing panoramic harbor views await from futuristic towers.
+Stand on glass floors and watch the city sparkle beneath you.

-Quick facts: Lightweight yet striking, the tower stands slim with a hyperboloid shape inspired by traditional Japanese drums.
-At 108 meters tall, its observation decks offer sweeping 360-degree views of the bustling harbor and distant mountains.
+Quick facts: Light and eye-catching, the tower has a slim hyperboloid shape inspired by traditional Japanese drums.
+At 108 meters tall, its observation decks offer wide 360-degree views of the bustling harbor and distant mountains.

-Highlights: Experience the dazzling LED illumination that colors the tower in over 10,000 hues after dark, making it a mesmerizing spectacle against the night sky.
-The tower's glass floor section provides an exhilarating glimpse straight down to the port far below, thrilling visitors with a unique vertigo twist.
+Highlights: Enjoy the dazzling LED lights that color the tower in over 10,000 shades after dark, making it a captivating sight against the night sky.
+The tower’s glass floor section lets visitors look straight down to the port far below, thrilling with a unique vertigo experience.

 Ikuta Shrine